"...But seek ye first the kingdom of God and His righteousness and all these things shall be added unto you."

 4 And when they looked, they saw that the stone was rolled away: for it was very great.

 Notice that verse 42 very specifically identifies the day as "the preparation, that is, the day before the Sabbath."
 Again, it describes the day Jesus died, and says, "When the even was come" which means it was just before sundown when it would then be the Sabbath.
 Joseph wraps the body, and the two Marys observe, just as we saw in Matthew.
 And again, the next verse begins "When the Sabbath was past."
 Since they were to do no work on that day, they waited till the Sabbath was past to go to the tomb to anoint the body.
-The record makes sense if it is the weekly Sabbath, but if this Sabbath was the first day of Passover, on Thursday, why is there no mention of Friday or Saturday?
+The record makes sense if it is the weekly Sabbath, but if this Sabbath was the first day of Passover, and Jesus died on Wednesday, why is there no mention of Thursday or Friday?
 Now let's look at Luke.

 Luke 23:46 - 24:2